palmercluff/computer-science-essentials/README.md

     (setq evil-default-state 'emacs) ;; changes default state to emacs
     ```
   - When using evil-mode, `C-z` is used by default to switch between Vi and Emacs modes
+Access Org manual from within Emacs
+  1. Start the info system `C-h i`
+  2. Open the menu `m`
+  3. Enter `org <RET>`

+  Or with: `M-x org-info`

+  Navigating within documentation
+    - `n` - Go forward, but only within the level you are in (will not go to next section)
+    - `]` - Go forward and go into next section if you have finished the level

+    - `p` - Go backward, but only within the level you are in (will not go to previous section)
+    - `[` - Go backward and go into previous section if you have finished the level

+    - `^` - Go up a level
 - `M-$` Check and correct spelling of the word at point (`ispell-word`).
 If the region is active, do it for all words in the region instead
 - `M-x ispell` Check and correct spelling of all words in the buffer.
 If the region is active, do it for all words in the region instead
 - While changing a word, pressing `<space>` will skip the word, but will still consider it incorrect for now